DfAC/MachineLearningFoundations/README.md

 # MachineLearningFoundations

-Machine Learning Foundations Coursera course
+This is code for the [**Machine Learning Foundations** Coursera course](https://www.coursera.org/learn/ml-foundations/home).
+Predominantly python.